WebReflection/document-register-element/README.md

   * the `constructor` is invoked instead of the `createdCallback` one
   * `connectedCallback` is the new `attachedCallback`
   * `disconnectedCallback` is the new `detachedCallback`
-  * `attributeChangedCallback` is snsitive the the public static list of attributes to be notified about
+  * `attributeChangedCallback` is sensitive to the public static list of attributes to be notified about

 ```js
 class MyDom extends HTMLElement {